WIA Conference Agenda

 Speaker: John Murray, Agriculture and Natural Resources Agent - Taylor County, WVU Extension Service

-Learn about loading and transporting livestock using methods that will help ensure consumers that animals are handled with Quality Assurance principals.
+Learn about loading and transporting livestock using methods that will help ensure consumers that animals are handled with quality assurance principals.

 John Murray is a WVU Extension agent serving in Taylor County.
-He has a bachelor’s degree in Animal Science and master’s degree in Agriculture and Resource Economics from WVU.
+He has a bachelor’s degree in Animal Science and master’s degree in Agriculture and Resource Economics, both from WVU.
 He joined WVU Extension Service in 2005 where he works primarily in the agriculture and natural resources programming area.
 He operates a small hobby farm with stocker steers and honey bees.
 Murray and his wife, Jenny, live in Taylor County with their three children.

 Beginning with the End in Mind - Financial Planning and Risk Management for Today and Tomorrow